Network Behavior Analysis: How it Helps in Detecting Cyber Threats

 3. Comprehensive Visibility:

-Your network perimeter isn’t a firewall anymore—it’s everywhere your data goes.
+Your perimeter is everywhere your data travels.

 4. Reduced Alert Fatigue: